dhmosfunk/LatrodectusWEB/README.md

-### ArachnoAnalysis: Spinning Webs with Latrodectus - A Novice's Dive into Malware Mysteries
+## ArachnoAnalysis: Spinning Webs with Latrodectus - A Novice's Dive into Malware Mysteries
-Latrodectus malware analysis

 ## Table of contents
 - [Intruduction](#intruduction)